dpharris/OlcbRefresh/README.md

 ## Changes:
 1. Added support for multiple processors: Arduino, Teensy, Tiva.
-  - Each set of libraries specific to a CAN-processor are in a separate directory.
+  - Each set of files specific to a CAN-processor is kept in its own directory.
-  - The set used is automatically selected in the processor.h file.
+  - The processor is automatically selected in the processor.h file.
-2. To speed up eventID processing, Index[]s are used sort eventID's and enable faster searches.
+2. A sorted Index[] is used to speed eventID processing
+  - The Index uses a hash of the eventid.
-3. Simplified the definition of CDI/xml for the node, by making a struct{} that parallels the xml structure, see the example below.
+3. Simplified the definition of CDI/xml for the node by matching a struct{} to the xml structure, see the example below.

-e.g.: CDI/Memory:
+e.g.: CDI/xml:
 ```
     <cdi>
         <group replication='8'>